kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - shared device are handled separately from the other device.

-  - define `ListAllAllocatedShares` function separately from `ListAllAllocatedDevices`
+  - define `ListAllAllocatedCapacity` function separately from `ListAllAllocatedDevices`
     ```go
     type ResourceClaimTracker interface {
       ...
   	  ListAllAllocatedDevices() (sets.Set[structured.DeviceID], error)
-      // ListAllAllocatedSharedDevices lists all shared allocation from allocated ResourceClaims.
-The result is guaranteed to immediately include
+	    // ListAllAllocatedCapacity lists all allocated capacity of shared devices from allocated ResourceClaims.
+      // The result is guaranteed to immediately include
 	    // any changes made via AssumeClaimAfterAPICall(), and SignalClaimPendingAllocation().
-      ListAllAllocatedSharedDevices() (structured.AllocatedCapacityCollection, error)
+      ListAllAllocatedCapacity() (structured.AllocatedCapacityCollection, error)
       ...
     }
     ```

-  - define `foreachAllocatedResources` and add condition to not add shared device in `foreachAllocatedDevice`.
+  - define `foreachAllocatedCapacity` and add condition to not add shared device in `foreachAllocatedDevice`.

     ```go
     func foreachAllocatedDevice(claim *resourceapi.ResourceClaim, cb func(deviceID s)){